-Join us May 5-7, 2017 in Dutchess County, New York as we meet for training, networking, electing officers and continuing to build the future of the New York State Young Democrats.
-This document is the official Call to Convention for the 2017 State Convention.
+Join us May 19-21, 2023 in Orange County as we meet for training, networking, electing officers, and continuing to build the future of the New York State Young Democrats (NYSYD).
+This document is the official Call to Convention for the 2023 State Convention.

 Chartering or Re-chartering

 County chapter chartering packets will be distributed and made available electronically on or before January 25, 2023, and will be due for submission by electronic mail by no later than 11:59:59 PM EST on April 1, 2023.

 Each county chapter that is chartering or rechartering must submit the following items to the Credentials Committee by emailing them to Chair Seamus Campbell at firstname.lastname@example.org and copying email@example.com as individual attachments on or before April 1, 2023:

 - A roster listing all members within the county chapter and required data in accordance with Article II Section 1.1 and Article III, Section 5 of the NYSYD Constitution.
 The roster must include each member’s first name, last name, address, zip code, date of birth, and email address; the telephone number is optional but recommended.
 The roster must be sent in a spreadsheet format (e.g. Excel, Google Sheets).
 Any roster not sent in a spreadsheet format (i.e. as a PDF) and/or are missing the aforementioned fields will not be accepted.

 - A scanned copy of the certification of the current highest-ranking officer (usually the County Chair) of the county chapter’s Democratic county committee

 - A list of all current officers of the county chapter